 - Every-minute re-centering of the mind back to the present moment.
 (How often?
 Well, how often?
 You tell me.
 I strive to be present in every moment.
 As often as you remember.
 My goal is so it starts to feel normal and good to be present and “off” when you are not.)

 - Allowing ourselves enough time to plan so we are not constantly thinking about the details of our lives.
 Give planning its own time on the schedule.
 When you catch yourself un-present, chances are you are thinking about the past or the future.
 You know what to do about the past (see 2., above).
 As for thoughts about the future, remind yourself you a) have a plan, and b) have time set aside (planned) at x time tomorrow (or whenever) to renew, revise and undo and remake plans.

 - Reclaim your mind!
-Use the phrase that is the title of this post, “No, You Can’t Have My Mind, I’m Using It.”
+If you need to, you are welcome to give others the phrase that is the title of this post, “No, You Can’t Have My Mind, I’m Using It.”
+As a way to tell them that you are actually using your mind and they can’t have your attention.
 Remember:

 - Your mind is NOT YOU.
 It is a TOOL YOU USE.
 (You will start to notice this as you do 1., above.)

 - As a tool, it deserves to be kept in good condition.
 Watch what you feed it.
 Wash it clean often.
 Try for twice a day, once when you wake up and once when you go to bed.